 The Noongar seasonal calendar includes six different seasons in the yearly cycle.
 This calendar is unique because the seasons can be long or short and the durations are determined by what is happening around us rather than by fixed dates on the calendar.

-Table below based on designed by Kathleen Toomath, Manager of Carrolup Centre.
+Calendar below is based on an artwork by Kathleen Toomath, Manager of Carrolup Centre.